monero-project/monero-site/knowledge-base/moneropedia/block.md

 layout: moneropedia
 entry: "Block"
 terms: ["block", "blocks"]
-summary: "a container of transactions"
+summary: "a container of transactions, a sequence of which forms a blockchain"
 ---

 ### The Basics